What is Alpha Lipoic Acid (ALA) IV Therapy Treatment?

-Lipoic Acid is also known as Alpha-Lipoic Acid or ALA, and Thioctic Acid.
+Lipoic Acid is also known as Alpha-Lipoic Acid or ALA and Thioctic Acid.
 Alpha-Lipoic Acid is a powerful free radical scavenger and a potent antioxidant made by the body and found in every cell.
 One of its most important characteristics is that, unlike most anti-oxidants, it is both fat-soluble and water-soluble.
-This enables it to provide protection in a much wider range of physiological environments throughout the body.
-There is naturally very little free circulating ALA in the body, meaning that supplementation is necessary in order to experience ALA’s full benefits.
+This enables it to protect a much wider range of physiological environments throughout the body.
+There is naturally very little free circulating ALA in the body, meaning that supplementation is necessary to experience ALA’s full benefits.

-Unlike many other antioxidants, Alpha-Lipoic Acid is both lipophilic & hydrophilic (fat-soluble and water-soluble), and evidence suggests that it may help to regenerate other well-known antioxidants such as Vitamin C, and Vitamin E and also raise intracellular levels of Glutathione.
+Unlike many other antioxidants, Alpha-Lipoic Acid is both lipophilic & hydrophilic (fat-soluble and water-soluble), and evidence suggests that it may help to regenerate other well-known antioxidants such as Vitamin C. Vitamin E and also raise intracellular levels of Glutathione.